 President and CEO

-In her role, Angela is tasked with improving outcomes for Maine families through collaboration with school leaders and teachers.
-Previously, she was a post-doctoral Research Fellow at the University of British Columbia, a researcher at the Center for Education Policy, Applied Research and Evaluation (CEPARE) at the University of Southern Maine, and a classroom teacher and Dean of the Faculty at Poland Regional High School.
+In her role, Angela provides leadership and support to the district and schools for planning, coordination, and implementation of research, evaluation, assessment and accountability priorities, with an emphasis on continuous improvement, informed decision-making and capacity-building.
+Her aim is to ensure that stakeholders have reliable, valid and meaningful information that can be used to advance district-wide achievement, equity, whole student and people goals.
+Previously, she was the district's School Improvement Coordinator, a post-doctoral Research Fellow at the University of British Columbia, a researcher at the Center for Education Policy, Applied Research and Evaluation (CEPARE) at the University of Southern Maine, and a classroom teacher and Dean of the Faculty at Poland Regional High School.
 Angela holds a Bachelor of Arts from Boston College, a Master in Education from Harvard University, and a Doctorate of Education from Boston University.

 Liz assumed leadership of United Way of Greater Portland in January 2015.
 As President & CEO, she guides United Way’s strategies that achieve community change in the areas of education, financial stability, and health to improve people’s lives.
 Liz started her United Way career at United Way of Dane County (Madison, WI) in 1998 after working for four years in other nonprofit organizations including KaBOOM!, Up with People, and the Partnership for National Service/Points of Light Foundation.
 Upon completion of her master’s degree, Liz spent six years with John Deere, where she served in marketing and strategic planning roles in Moline, IL; Cary, NC; Zweibruecken, Germany; and Johnston, IA.
 From 2009 until 2014, she led United Way of Central Iowa’s Advancement Division, which included corporate engagement, grants, individual engagement, and marketing staff.
 Liz serves on the Board of Directors of the Portland Community Chamber of Commerce.
 She grew up in Waterville, Maine, and holds a Bachelor of Arts from Harvard University and a Master of Business Administration from Columbia University.